-If you are a teen or young adult, or if you are experiencing complications from your third molars, now is the time to consider wisdom teeth removal.
+If you are a teen or young adult, and still have your wisdom teeth, you should probably have them evaluated before they begin to cause problems, such as pain, infection, or damage to other teeth.
+If you are experiencing complications from your third molars, now is the time to consider wisdom teeth removal.
 This extremely common procedure is an important step toward optimal oral health for many people.

-Baltimore wisdom teeth removal patients choose The Maryland Center for Oral Surgery and Dental Implants because we offer the expertise of surgeons in a dedicated surgical facility with the most advanced equipment available for optimal patient safety and comfort.
-Learn more about what to expect while you’re in our care.
+Baltimore patients choose The Maryland Center for Oral Surgery and Dental Implants because we offer the expertise of surgeons, who remove wisdom teeth and administer anesthesia on a daily basis.
+In addition, we have a dedicated surgical facility with the most advanced equipment available for optimal patient safety and comfort.

 What Are Wisdom Teeth?